Amenhotep I: Mummy

 Sometime during the 20th or 21st Dynasty, Amenhotep's original tomb was either robbed or deemed insecure and emptied and his body was moved for safety, probably more than once.
 It was found in the Deir el-Bahri Cache, hidden with the mummies of numerous New Kingdom kings and nobles in or after the late 22nd dynasty above the Mortuary Temple of Hatshepsut and was kept in the Egyptian Museum in Cairo.
-His mummy had apparently not been looted by the 21st dynasty, and the priests who moved the mummy took care to keep the cartonnage facial death mask intact.
+His Rishi coffin was in decent condition and his mummy had apparently not been looted by the 21st dynasty, and the priests who moved the mummy took care to keep the cartonnage facial death mask intact.
 Amenhotep's is the only royal mummy which has not been unwrapped and examined by modern Egyptologists.
-His body was x-rayed in 1932; his age at death was estimated at 40–50 years.
+His body was x-rayed in 1932; his age at death was estimated at 40–50 years, which seemed inaccurate.
 He was x-rayed again in 1967, resulting in a much lower age estimate of 25 years at death based on the good condition of his teeth.

 In April 2021 his mummy was moved to National Museum of Egyptian Civilization along with those of 17 other kings and 4 queens in an event termed the Pharaohs' Golden Parade.